Tags: Book Review, Christian Fiction, Romance Fiction

 Luke Traynor shows up with a message from her sister that their dying father would like to see her.
 Now she has to travel to Chicago and deal with seeing her estranged father, her domineering sister, her emotions for Luke and all sorts of information about her family that are just coming to light.

 The dictionary defines ransom as “a consideration paid or demanded for the release of someone or something from captivity”.
 Sheridan Montgomery has dreams that are taken in captivity and it takes God’s grace, forgiveness and love to ransom those dreams back.
 Ms. John weaves a captivating story with wonderful characters that breathe.
 I was glad to spend the time with these characters and look forward to more from Ms. John in this exciting series.

 If you would like to listen to interviews with other authors and professionals please go to www.kingdomhighlights.org where they are available On Demand.

-Disclosure of Material Connection: I received this book for free from Jeane Wynn at Wynn-Wynn Media for this review.
+Disclosure of Material Connection: I received this book free from Tyndale.
 I was not required to write a positive review.
 The opinions I have expressed are my own.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255 <http://www.access.gpo.gov/nara/cfr/waisidx_03/16cfr255_03.html> : “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”